glugmvit/glugmvit.github.io/_posts/2016-08-27-beginning.md

 #### Jahnavi, Team GLUG MVIT.

 > The inaugural event of GLUG (GNU LINUX USERS GROUP) MVIT, a club for free software enthusiasts was held on 17th of august.
 The event included talk by the venerated speaker Mr. Karthic Rao.
 Mr. Rao is a founding member/open source contributor of Caddy project.
 He is also a software consultant for Minio.io, Palo Alto, California.
 Not only is he a tech blogger and an open source contributor but a musician as well.
-He has also been volunteering for the fsmk(free software movement Karnataka) for over seven years.
-Free Software Movement Karnataka (FSMK) is a non-profitable organisation working for spreading free software and its ideals.
+He has also been volunteering for FSMK (Free Software Movement Karnataka) for over seven years.
+FSMK is a non-profitable organisation working for spreading free software and its ideals.
 The event kicked off with a brief introduction to the speaker.
 Mr. Rao kept everyone captivated with his talk on open source.
 He started with giving examples of free software such as Python, VLC media player etc. He then proceeded on to talk about relevance of free software.
 Free software has become the foundation of a learning society where we share our knowledge in a way that others can build upon and enjoy.
 Proprietary software denies users of this freedom and benefits.
 Linux, Wikipedia etc. are all inspired from the idea of open source.
 Their source codes are available to the masses to change and modify freely.

-> We were graced by the presence of our beloved and cherished principal Dr M.S Indira and our much loved HOD Prof Dilip K Sen of CSE department and Dr P Vijaykarthik of ISE department.
+> We were graced by the presence of our beloved and cherished principal Dr M.S Indira and our much loved HOD Prof. Dilip K. Sen of CSE department and Dr P Vijaykarthik of ISE department.
 Prof Dilip Sen also spoke on the advantages of open source over closed source and thanked Mr. Karthic Rao for enlightening the students with his insightful take on free software.
 By the end of the event everyone left with a broader perspective and better hold on open source.
 The event was surely one of a kind.

 ![Jam Packed Seminar Hall](/assets/images/beginning/seminar.JPG)